 Vitamin D and the Brain

-Although scientists still don’t have a complete understanding of the brain, and all that it is capable of, they are certain that Vitamin D plays a very important role in it’s function.
+Although scientists still don’t have a complete understanding of the brain, and all that it is capable of, they are certain that Vitamin D plays a very important role in its function.
 For one, vitamin D regulates expression of tyrosine hydroxylase (a rate-limiting enzyme), which in turn controls dopamine, epinephrine (aka adrenaline), and norepinephrine.
-These are brain chemicals that control mood and motivation, as well survival responses.
+These are brain chemicals that control mood and motivation, as well as survival responses.

 In addition, vitamin D’s role in dementia and other psychiatric illnesses is suggested by the region-specific expression of vitamin D receptors in the cingulate cortex, thalamus, hippocampus, cerebellum, and amygdala.

 - Premature atrophy of the cingulate cortex and degeneration of the anterior cingulate region have been recognized as strong predictors of frontotemporal dementia (bvFTD) and Alzheimer’s disease.